 Benefits of the system include reducing the cost of weed control to the farmer, cutting herbicide use and the early detection of herbicide resistance.

-The United Kingdom provided funding for more than 30 grants to stimulate the development of new technologies that will increase food productivity, while decreasing the environmental impact of the food and farming industries.
+The United Kingdom provided funding for more than 30 grants to stimulate the development of new technologies similar to this farm management software, that will increase food productivity, while decreasing the environmental impact of the food and farming industries.

 The participants in the grant project awarded by the Technology Strategies Board are five businesses from the United Kingdom-Herbiseed, Patchwork Technology, Masstock Smart Farming, Syngenta and Knight Farm Implement-and one from the United States,